team-okeydokey/okeydokey/README.md

-# Villim
+# OkeyDokey
-Smart contracts for a home rental network with IoT doorlocks
+Smart contracts for an automated hotel marketplace